mabel-dev/opteryx/docs/SQL Reference/Working with SQL/99 Query Optimization.md

 ## 3. `GROUP BY` field selection

-**strings**
+**VARCHAR**
-Grouping by string columns is slower than grouping by numeric columns, if you have an option of grouping by a username or a numeric user id, prefer the user id.
+Grouping by `VARCHAR` columns is usually slower than grouping by `NUMERIC` columns, if you have an option of grouping by a username or a numeric user id, prefer the user id.

 **cardinality**
-Grouping by columns with high cardinality (mostly unique) is much slower than grouping where there is a lot of duplication in the groups.
+Grouping by columns with high cardinality (mostly unique) is generally slower than grouping where there is a lot of duplication in the groups.

 ## 4. Avoid `CROSS JOIN`